Skywire/skywire-vagrant/README.md

 You may want to install [Vagrant Manager](http://vagrantmanager.com/) for a GUI that works on OSX and Windows.

-## XHProf

-Profiling made easy.
-Turn on profiling by adding ?_profile=1 onto a url Turn it back off by either closing your browser window, or setting ?_profile=0 Then head to http://hostname:81 to view your profiles

 ## Possible Future Features

 * add Mailcatcher
 * add Vanish
-* add PageSpeed
 * add ElasticSearch